chiyuu-git/digital-garden/src/site/notes/programming/font-end/field/editor/own-editor.md

 + item sort: update sourceList
 + itemDropOut:
-	+ sing image sourceList on dropout, no matter drop in editor or other gallery, new Image is create in right pos, delete origin Node
+	+ single image sourceList on dropout, no matter drop in editor or other gallery, new Image is create in right pos, delete origin Node
 	+ multi image sourceList on dropout, update sourceList

 ### dropIndex 逻辑